shymalagowri/CASFOS_DATABASE/README.md

-# React App Setup Guide
+# Comprehensive Database Management System

-Follow these steps to set up and run the React application.
+Follow these steps to set up and run the application.

 ## Prerequisites
 Make sure you have the following installed on your system: